William

 use (there are detailed categories in Planning legislation).
 Changes

-in use require planning permission.
-This can be VERY subtle - e.g. a
+in use usually require planning permission although there can be exceptions.

 - Altering